Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: Searches for Scalars and Gauge Bosons at DUNE

 \item \textbf{Pure \texorpdfstring{$\varphi$}{phi} case:} $g_{BL} = 0$ -- if a gauge boson exists at all, it is decoupled and does not impact the phenomenology of $\varphi$.
 This has been studied in Ref.~\cite{Berryman:2019dme}, and will not be detailed in this paper any more.

 \item \textbf{Combined \texorpdfstring{$Z'$}{Zp} and \texorpdfstring{$\varphi$}{phi} case (effects of $\varphi \to Z'Z'$):} If both particles are relevant at DUNE and $m_\varphi > 2m_{Z'}$ then the decay channel $\varphi \to Z' Z'$ can impact the prospects of the DUNE search for $\varphi$ -- we investigate this effect for DUNE and other $\varphi$ searches in Section~\ref{subsec:EffectonScalarLims}.
 Furthermore, this can also provide additional flux of $Z'$ at the DUNE near detector.
-We can also have associated production of both $Z'$ and $\varphi$ in some decay channels in this combined case.
 This additional $Z'$ flux allows for increased sensitivity as a function of $m_{Z'}$ and $g_{BL}$, subject to current constraints on $m_\varphi$ and $\sin\vartheta$.
-This is discussed in Section~\ref{subsec:CombinedSearch} and is the main emphasis of this paper. \end{itemize}
+This is discussed in Section~\ref{subsec:CombinedSearch} and is the main emphasis of this paper.
+As mentioned in the introduction, the associated production of both $Z'$ and $\varphi$ in some decay channels will be highly suppressed either by $g_{BL}^4$ or $g_{BL}^2 \sin^2\vartheta$, and can be neglected. \end{itemize}